Updated 9 min read

 How much a green funeral costs depends on where the ceremony is being held and the type of ceremony you have, though according to the Funeral Consumers Alliance, it typically ranges from $200 to $4,000.
-Traditional funerals, on the other hand, cost upwards of $8,000 to $10,000.
+Traditional funerals, on the other hand, cost upwards of $7,000.
 The simpler the ceremony, the less you will spend.

-However, while a simple green burial can be relatively affordable, more personalized services can cost more.
-Niche and highly specialized end-of-life celebrations may charge higher prices.
+However, while a simple green burial can be relatively affordable, niche and highly specialized end-of-life celebrations may charge higher prices.

 Amidst the grief of losing a loved one and uncertainty about the future, the deceased’s family must make funeral arrangements almost immediately — usually within days.